Trade directory · Oklahoma City metro · Oklahoma

 5

-Renew license every 3 years with continuing education credits.
-Keep detailed treatment records and maintain equipment calibration documentation.
+Renew every 3 years with 15 continuing education units.
+Keep detailed treatment records for 3 years.
+Submit to periodic ODAFF inspections and equipment calibration requirements.

 § D · Field notes